 - with a realistic perspective of the complex nature of the role and responsibilities of Probation/Parole Officers; and, - insight into the day-to-day activities of a Probation/Parole Officer.

-Equal Opportunity Statement
+Equal Opportunity (EO) Statement

-Community Supervision will provide equal opportunity to all prospective volunteers without regard to race, religion, color, national origin, ethnicity, sex, pregnancy, gender identity or expression, sexual orientation, age (40 or older), political affiliation, National Guard or veteran status, genetic information, or disability.
+Community Supervision will provide equal opportunity to all prospective volunteers without regard to race, religion, color, creed, national origin, sex, age, disability, or political affiliation/influence.

 Admission